nextcloud/documentation/admin_manual/configuration/configuration_encryption.rst

 Use Server-Side Encryption
 ==========================

-ownCloud ships En encryption app, which allows to encrypt all files stored in your ownCloud.
+ownCloud ships a server side encryption app, which encrypts all files at rest on the server.
 Encryption and decryption always happen on the server-side.
-This enables the user to continue to use all the other apps to view and edit his data.
+This enables the user to continue to use all the other apps to view and edit data.
 The Encryption app is meant to protect user data on external storage.

-The app uses the user's log-in password as encryption-password.
+The app uses the user's log-in password as an encryption-password.
 This means that by default the user will lose access to his files if he loses his log-in password.

-It might be a good idea to make regular backups of all encryption keys.
+It is recommended that the server admin regularly backup all encryption keys, to prevent permanent data loss.
 The encryption keys are stored in following folders:

 * data/owncloud_private_key (recovery key, if enabled and public share key)
 * data/public-keys (public keys from all users)